user research, interaction design, user testing

 Buy Black is a Chrome extension that promotes black-owned businesses by offering alternative suggestions to online shoppers.

 Good Earth is a just-in-time intervention that surfaces carefully selected snippets of information in context.

 Our designs were driven by the insight that people like information, soft nudges, and the freedom to make their own choices.

 At the grocery store, Good Earth guides users to the aisle where the items on their grocery list are located.
 For each item, the app uses AR to present alternative options as well as eco-friendly recommendations.

-...I would test our designs in context, i.e., with real customers in an actual grocery store.
+We would test our high-fidelity prototypes in context, i.e., with real customers in an actual grocery store.
 Given the scope of our project, we were able to conduct initial research at the grocery store, but we were not able to take our designs back to our users.
 If we were to take this project further, that would be a crucial next step.